-$$\min{p,\pi{\theta}} \mathbb{E}p[\ell(\tau)] \ s.t. \ p(u_t|x_t) = \pi{\theta}(u_t|x_t) \ \forall x_t, u_t, t.$$ (2)
+$$\min{p,\pi{\theta}} \mathbb{E}p[\ell(\tau)] \text{ s.t. } p(u_t|x_t) = \pi{\theta}(u_t|x_t) \ \forall x_t, u_t, t.$$ (2)

-A variant of GPS, the mirror decent guided-policy search (MDGPS) algorithm [7], splits global policy optimization into several local policy optimizations, in order to estimate $\nabla J(\theta)$.
+A variant of GPS, the MDGPS algorithm [7], splits global policy optimization into several local policy optimizations, in order to estimate $\nabla J(\theta)$ .
 There are two loops in this particular algorithm, as shown in Algorithm 1.
-The inner loop (S-step) conducts local policy optimizations, while the outer loop (S-step) is a global policy optimizer which makes use of whole samples collected from the C-step.
+The inner loop (S-step) conducts local policy optimizations, while the outer loop (Sstep) is a global policy optimizer which makes use of whole samples collected from the C-step.

-Finally, the S-step is set to optimise the global policy by introducing a deep neural network to mimic local policies generated at each condition.
+Finally, the S-step is set to optimize the global policy by introducing a deep neural network to mimic local policies generated at each condition.
 This converts the RL formulation into a supervised learning problem and traditional methods can be employed to optimize the global policy.

 However, the MDGPS scheme requires all local policies at different conditions to support the training for global policy.
-In other words, the agent cannot learn continuously when conditions are given sequentially, as part of sequential multi-task learning.
+In other words, the agent cannot learn continuously when conditions are given sequentially, as part of sequential multitask learning.
 Hence, the learning algorithm will require reformulation in order to enable incremental task completion at a new condition, instead of starting from scratch.
 Specifically, there is a need to learn policies in an incremental manner, and hence avoid strict requirements of acquiring all conditions together at the initial learning stage.